Killer of former Fettes College teacher must serve at least 22 years in jail

 Paul McNaughton, 29, admitted killing former biology Peter Coshan teacher in a flat in Leith in 2022.

-A 29-year-old man who admitted murdering a retired Fettes College teacher in a catfishing plot has been sentenced to life in prison with a recommendation that he serve at least 22 years behind bars.
+A 29-year-old man who admitted murdering a retired Fettes College teacher in a catfishing plot has been sentenced to life in prison and ordered to serve at least 22 years behind bars.

 Paul McNaughton killed 75-year-old Peter Coshan in a flat in Leith on either August 11 or 12 2022, after using a fake profile on a gay hook-up site to lure him to the address.